Vertex links and the Grushko decomposition: Introduction

 We say that a cube complex is \emph{Brady-Meier} if it satisfies the conditions \ref{BM1} and \ref{BM2} above.
 Note that the Brady-Meier conditions are local and hence preserved by covering maps.
 The converse of \cref{prop_bradymeier} is not true in general.
 The main result of the article gives a geometric/combinatorial procedure that modifies a given tubular graph of graphs to a homotopy equivalent tubular graph of graphs which is Brady-Meier if and only if the fundamental group is one-ended:

-\begin{thm}[\cref{thm_ends_main}] There is an algorithm of polynomial time-complexity which takes a tubular graph of graphs as input and returns a homotopy equivalent tubular graph of graphs which is either a Brady-Meier complex or contains a locally disconnecting vertex which splits the fundamental group as a free product. \end{thm}
+\begin{thm}[\cref{thm_ends_main}] There is an algorithm of polynomial time complexity which takes a tubular graph of graphs as input and returns a homotopy equivalent tubular graph of graphs which is either a Brady-Meier complex or contains a locally disconnecting vertex which splits the fundamental group as a free product. \end{thm}

+For this and the corollaries below, the running times of the algorithms are polynomial in the number of squares of the input square complex.
+A major application of the above theorem is in the development of an algorithm to obtain the JSJ decomposition of one-ended hyperbolic fundamental groups of tubular graphs of graphs \cite{meda_jsj}.
+The main point is that one can work with a Brady-Meier tubular graph of graphs (obtained in polynomial time) when the fundamental group is one-ended, thanks to \cref{thm_ends_main_intro}.

 The key step in the construction of our algorithm involves a simplification of the input tubular graph of graphs by `opening-up' at a vertex which does not satisfy \ref{BM2}.
 This opening-up keeps the number of squares in the complex constant, while simplifying certain vertex links.
-We call such an opening procedure as an \emph{SL-move} (simplified link).
+We call such an opening procedure as an \emph{SL-move} (`SL' stands for simplified link).
 We thus obtain a partial converse to \cref{prop_bradymeier}:

 \begin{corr} A tubular graph of graphs has a one-ended universal cover if and only if it can be simplified in finitely many SL-moves to a Brady-Meier tubular graph of graphs with isomorphic fundamental group. \end{corr}